eewpw/eewpw-parser/docs/parsers_finder.md

 - The parser can operate incrementally over line streams: state tracks the current detection block and pending station list so detections can be emitted when a new `event_id` is encountered or on flush.
 - Timestamp selection always prefers the wall-clock prefix seen so far; otherwise it falls back to origin/epoch values so detections can be emitted even before the block is complete.
 - Station blocks are consumed once and applied to the next detection emission to avoid buffering entire files.
+Native Finder instead attaches a station table to the most recent detection, with a pending fallback if the table appears before any detection.

 ## Rolling Buffer (Finder)